In the event of an emergency this site is not monitored. For current information go to https://emergency.marincounty.org.

 Get Wildfire Insurance

 Having insurance is critical to rebuilding your home and protecting your family after a wildfire.
+A large percentage of property owners who experienced loss of homes during Northern California wildfires were either uninsured or underinsured.
+Many were unable to rebuild after the fires.
 Make sure you know how to shop for the right insurance coverage, what to do if your insurer doesn’t renew your policy, and what to expect during an insurance inspection.

 Invest in Backup Power

 It’s very common for the power to go out before a fire strikes since fire and winds can damage electrical infrastructure.
-You need to be prepared to communicate and escape, even without power.
-Fire Safe Marin strongly recommends that all Marin residents invest in backup batteries, uninterruptible power supplies, and battery-powered radios.
+Power loss during scheduled Public Safety Power Shutoffs has become more common.
+You still need to receive emergency alerts and have the ability to safely evacuate even if the power is out.
+Fire Safe Marin strongly recommends that all Marin residents invest in lanterns, backup batteries, uninterruptible power supplies, and battery-powered radios.

 How to Prepare for All Types of Hazard